 The Everest boiled a quart of 60-degree water in 2:30 and a quart of 50-degree water on a cool day in 3:30.
 The two burners put out 20,000 BTUs each.
-While we had larger stoves with more BTUs per burner, none of them performed as well as the Everest in this metric.
+While we have larger stoves with more BTUs per burner in our review, none of them performed as well as this one.

 Not having a quick boiling time isn't always a deal breaker, but no one has ever gotten excited about waiting too long for their first cup of coffee on a chilly camp morning.
 Faster boiling also equates to speedier cooking results, from pasta to taco fixings.
-The impressive boiling ability of this stove helps push this model over the top in our competition.
+The impressive boiling ability of this stove helps push it over the top in our competition year after year.

 Look at that big burner!
 You won't be waiting long for the Everest to bring your agua to a boil.

-During our box fan test where we set up a fan 24 inches to the side of each stove and timed how long it took to boil a quart of water, the Everest clocked in at 3 minutes.
-Even the large free-standing models with 60-70,000 BTUs couldn't beat that time.
+During our box fan test, we set up a fan 24 inches to the side of each stove and timed how long it took to boil a quart of water.
+The Everest clocked in at 3 minutes, an impressive time.
+Even the large free-standing models with 60-70,000 BTUs couldn't beat that.

-In the field, we tested this stove side-by-side at a windy beach BBQ with the burly Camp Chef Pro 60X, our Top Pick for Group Cooking.
+In the field, we tested this stove side-by-side at a windy beach BBQ with the burly freestanding Pro 60X.
 The Everest cooked like a champ despite the continuous gusts of wind.
 Even when simmering, the flame never went out, and cooking remained pretty even.
-The Pro 60X struggled noticeably in comparison, as the flame was extinguished multiple times due to the wind.
-Once again we were reminded of why the Everest is a reigning champ.
+The Pro 60X struggled noticeably in comparison, and the flame was extinguished multiple times due to the wind.
+Once again we were reminded of why the Everest is a reigning champ and that BTUs are only part of the picture.
 From caramelized onions to delicately fried eggs and perfectly done pancakes, this stove allows you to take your camp meals to a new level.

 We were able to control the flame and cook with precision on the Everest, even under the whipping winds that move across Lake Tahoe.

-The Everest's simmering ability satisfies all but the most precise camp chefs.
+The Everest's simmering ability will satisfy all but the pickiest camp chef.